 Indiana American Water Urges Customers to Prepare for Cold Weather

 GREENWOOD, Ind.
-(February 5, 2021) – With much colder weather across the state in the forecast, Indiana American Water is urging customers to act now to secure homes and businesses against freezing pipes.
+(January 5, 2022) – With much colder weather in the forecast, Indiana American Water is urging customers to act now to secure homes and businesses against freezing pipes.

-“With much of the state in the deep freeze over the next week, we are encouraging customers to act now to protect their plumbing system against the extreme cold,” said Indiana American Water President Matt Prine.
+“With much colder temperatures expected across the state over the next several weeks, we are encouraging customers to act now to protect their plumbing system against the extreme cold,” said Indiana American Water President Matt Prine.
 “Failing to protect your plumbing from cold temperatures can be disruptive and very costly.
-When ice expands inside pipes, it can crack and burst them, leaving homeowners with a costly plumbing bill, and thousands of dollars in water damage.”
+When ice expands inside pipes, it creates tremendous pressure that can crack and burst them, leaving homeowners with a costly plumbing bill, and thousands of dollars in water damage.”

 Luckily, these problems are preventable by evaluating areas of vulnerability and taking certain precautions.
 Implementing the following winterization tips now can help avoid headaches later: